ezakto/statiq/README.md

 Each `index[folder]` item is set to the context of that file plus `path` (that points to the item file relatively from the current file) and `current` (which is true when the item is the same file accessing it).
 This is great for navigable indexes.

 Files prefixed with `_` will be processed but they won't be included in the index.

+## Command line tool

+    $ statiq
+Look for nearest statiqfile.js and build website

+    $ statiq init
+Create a new statiqfile and default folder structure

+    $ statiq init -s
+Create a new statiqfile only

+    $ statiq add <filename>
+Create a new website document/page/post

+    $ statiq add <filename> --<key>=<value> --<key>=<value>...
+Create a new document and set local context values

+    $ statiq serve
+Start a local server

+    $ statiq watch
+Start a file watcher and rebuild website when changes occur

+    $ statiq serve -w
+Start server and watcher

+    $ statiq help
+Show help

+## Programmatic API

+    const statiq = require('statiq');

+    statiq
+      .config({
+        ...
+      })
+      .run();

+### Methods

+#### statiq.config(object config)

+Sets site configuration just like a statiqfile.
+Default configuration is:

+    {
+      paths: {
+        content: 'content',
+        templates: 'templates',
+        publish: 'publish',
+        assets: 'assets',
+      },
+      defaultTemplate: 'index.html',
+      contentExtension: '.md',
+      publishExtension: '.html',
+      hiddenRegex: /^_/, // filenames that shouldn't be included in indexes
+      contentParser: identity, // returns content as is
+      templateParser: simpleParser, // replaces {{key}} with value
+      contextHandler: identity, // doesn't transform contexts
+      indexHandler: identity, // doesn't transform indexes
+      assetHandler: syncCopy, // just copy assets
+      context: {}, // global context
+      cwd: null, // it's statiqfile.js dir, should be set when using the programmatic api }

+Returns statiq.

+#### statiq.use(fn plugin)

+Adds a statiq plugin.
+Returns void.

+#### statiq.create(string file, object context, string content?)

+Creates a document `file` with local `context` and `content`.
+Returns a promise that resolves to the absolute path to the file.

+#### statiq.read(string file)

+Reads a file path and builds a document object.
+Returns a promise that resolves to:

+    {
+      documentPath,
+      sourcePath,
+      publishPath,
+      templatePath,
+      rawContext,
+      rawContent,
+      context,
+      content,
+    }

+#### statiq.update(string file, object context, string content)

+Updates the `context` and `content` of an existing `file`.
+Returns a promise that resolves to the absolute path to the file.

+#### statiq.delete(string file)

+Deletes an existing `file`.
+Returns a promise that resolves to void.

+#### statiq.loadContext(string dir)

+Tries to load and parse a context file in the given directory.
+Returns a promise that resolves to a context object or undefined if not found.

+#### statiq.scan(string dir?)

+Deep-scans a directory, reads its documents and caches the resulting document objects.
+If no directory is provided, it'll scan the default content directory.
+Returns a promise that resolves to the cached documents in the form `{ [file]: [document object]... }`.

+#### statiq.clear()

+Clears the cached documents and contexts.

+#### statiq.build(string file)

+Builds a single file.
+It'll use cached documents and contexts to generate indexes.
+Returns a promise that resolves to the absolute path to the generated file.

+#### statiq.buildAll()

+Builds all files in cache.
+Returns a promise that resolves to an array of absolute paths to the generated files.

+#### statiq.copyAsset(string file)

+Copies a file from the assets folder to the publish folder.
+Returns a promise that resolves to the absolute path to the new file.

+#### statiq.copy(string dir?)

+Deep copies the file contents of the given directory to the publish folder.
+If no directory is provided, it'll scan the default assets directory.
+Returns a promise that resolves to void.

+#### run

+Convenience method that clears cache, copies all assets, scans all documents and build them.
+Returns a promise that resolves to an array of absolute paths to the generated files.